MickyDowns/deep-theano-rnn-lstm-car/README.md

 ## overview

 I'm teaching my daughters about artificial intelligence.
 This project introduces key concepts around reinforcement learning, using sensor data, writing objective functions and layering networks.
-The result, to this point, is a 2-D implementation of learning drones that:
+The result, to this point, is a digital, 2-D implementation of learning drones that:

     *   Avoid: Turn, accelerate, decelerate to avoid obstacles